liquibase/liquibase-contribute-site/docs/extensions/guides/additional-databases/snapshot-generator.md

 Multiple SnapshotGenerator instances will work together to build up the final snapshot of the object.

 The overall flow is:

-1. The calling code defines the "example" object it wants.
+_1. The calling code defines the "example" object it wants._

+!!! example

-For example, if they want to snapshot a Table with the name "address" they construct a `liquibase.structure.core.Table` object and set the name to be "address".
+    If they want to snapshot a Table with the name "address" they construct a `liquibase.structure.core.Table` object and set the name to be "address".
     To look up the table in a different schema, they set the schema attribute on Table to the desired schema.
     The "example" object will contain the fields set that should be used to identify the actual object to snapshot.

-2. The snapshot system will collect up all the SnapshotGenerators that say they should participate in the snapshot and call the `snapshot` method in `getPriority()` order.
+_2. The snapshot system will collect up all the SnapshotGenerators that say they should participate in the snapshot and call the `snapshot` method in `getPriority()` order._

+!!! example

-For example, when snapshotting an example Table, the `TableSnapshotGenerator.snapshot()` call will run first which captures the table name, schema, etc.
+    When snapshotting an example Table, the `TableSnapshotGenerator.snapshot()` call will run first which captures the table name, schema, etc.
     Then the ColumnSnapshotGenerator.snapshot() will run which snapshots all the columns associated with the table and adds those columns to the Table object.

-3. After all the SnapshotGenerators have added their information to the Table object, it's returned to the calling code.
+_3. After all the SnapshotGenerators have added their information to the Table object, it's returned to the calling code._

+!!! tip

     There is a [liquibase.snapshot.jvm.JdbcSnapshotGenerator](https://javadocs.liquibase.com/liquibase-core/liquibase/snapshot/jvm/JdbcSnapshotGenerator.html) convenience base class that is used for all the standard `DatabaseObject` SnapshotGenerators which separates the "create the base object" logic from the "add to an object" logic plus has caching built into it.

     The standard SnapshotGenerators tend to have overridable functions for commonly variable portions of the snapshot logic, so you generally shouldn't override snapshot itself but more targeted methods instead.

-#### Register your Class

-Like all extensions, your SnapshotGenerator must be registered by adding your class name to `META-INF/services/liquibase.snapshot.SnapshotGenerator`

-### Example Code
+## Example Code

 ```java
 package com.example.snapshot;